Please confirm topic selection

 • Pathophysiology

-• believed to be a result of repetitive trauma to the SI joint
+• believed to result from repetitive trauma to the SI joint

 • pain is hypothesized to be generated from